 Participant Agreement:

-➤ The Participant Agreement must be signed by the applicant and returned to ASPT within 30 days of issuance.
+► The Participant Agreement must be signed by the applicant and returned to ASPT within 30 days of issuance.
+Do not incur any expenses or start any work until you receive a signed agreement.

 Preservation and Conservation Easement Deed: